bandohq/docs/welcome/use-cases.md

 ### 4. **Loyalty Programs and Rewards**

 Use the Bando Fulfillment Protocol to create loyalty programs and rewards for your users.
-They can earn crypto for completing tasks, making purchases, or referring friends, then redeem it for gift cards, discounts, or other rewards.
+They can earn crypto for completing tasks, making purchases, or referring friends, then redeem it for prepaid codes, discounts, or other rewards.

 ### 5. **Charity Donations**